phongnguyen39/Education_React_App/README.md

 Upcoming fixes:
--Bounce animation of letter component will happen each time a new letter is selected -CORS update to Wikipedia API will be fixed by implementing a Express backend
+-Bounce animation of letter component will happen each time a new letter is selected.
+-CORS update to Wikipedia API will be fixed by implementing a Express backend.

 Upcoming features:
--Adding Google Translate API to sound out letters on command -Adding more animations to create engagement for the learner -Adding multiple language support (other languages) -Adding shapes and numbers
+-Adding Google Translate API to sound out letters on command.
+-Adding more animations to create engagement for the learner.
+-Adding multiple language support (other languages).
+-Adding shapes and numbers.
--Adding numbers
+-Adding numbers.